dungdo123/cloud_machine_vision/docs/SYSTEM_DESIGN.md

 **Author:** MVAS Development Team

 > ⚠️ **Note:** This is the v1.0 basic architecture.
 For production deployments requiring
-> multi-stage pipelines, multiple models, and app marketplace functionality, see
+> maximum performance, multi-stage pipelines, and app marketplace functionality, see
 > [ENHANCED_ARCHITECTURE.md](./ENHANCED_ARCHITECTURE.md) which describes the v2.0
-> DAG-based pipeline system and App Store distribution model.
+> Native Plugin system (C/C++ DLL/SO), DAG-based pipelines, and App Store distribution model.

 ---